Meet Christopher Boulton

 Communication and Cultural Studies

 Christopher Boulton's research uses qualitative methods to analyze media at the level of text, audience and industry in order to critique the intersections of identity and inequality.
-His writings appear in Howard Journal of Communications, tripleC: Communication, Capitalism & Critique, International Journal of Communication, Advertising & Society Review, Communication Review, Journal of Media Literacy Education, Debates for the Digital Age, Media Education for a Digital Generation, and The Routledge Companion to Advertising and Promotional Culture.
-To access Boulton’s journal articles, book chapters, and video essays, please see his selected works digital repository.
+His writings appear in Howard Journal of Communications, tripleC: Communication, Capitalism & Critique, International Journal of Communication, Advertising & Society Quarterly, Communication Review, Journal of Media Literacy Education, Debates for the Digital Age, Media Education for a Digital Generation, and The Routledge Companion to Advertising and Promotional Culture.
+To access Boulton’s journal articles, book chapters and video essays, please see his selected works digital repository.

 For more on Boulton’s research, travel courses, and film and TV work, please see his online portfolio.